core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Replay Protection of Responses # {#sec-replay-protection-responses}

-A client uses the method defined in this section in order to check whether a response is a replay.
+A client uses the method defined in this section in order to check whether a received response is a replay.

 This especially applies to responses received within a long exchange, during which multiple such responses can be received from the same server to the corresponding request.
 These include Observe notifications {{RFC7641}}; and non-notification responses as a reply to a group request, which the client can receive until the CoAP Token value associated with the group request is freed up (see Section 3.1.6 of {{I-D.ietf-core-groupcomm-bis}}).